Ephi123/alx-higher_level_programming/0x11-python-network_1/README.md

 * **6. POST an email #1** - Write a Python script that takes in a URL and an email address, sends a `POST` request to the passed URL with the email as a parameter, and finally displays the body of the response. - `6-post_email.py`.
 * **7. Error code #1** - Write a Python script that takes in a URL, sends a request to the URL and displays the body of the response. - `7-error_code.py`.
 * **8. Search API** - Write a Python script that takes in a letter and sends a `POST` request to `http://0.0.0.0:5000/search_user` with the letter as a parameter. - `8-json_api.py`.
-* **9. Catch me if you can!** - Write a Python script that takes your GitHub credentials (username and password) and uses the [GitHub API](https://docs.github.com/en/rest/users?apiVersion=2022-11-28) to display your id. - `10-my_github.py`.
+* **9. Catch me if you can!** - Write a Python script that takes your GitHub credentials (username and password) and uses the

-## Collaborate

-To collaborate, reach me through my email address wendymunyasi@gmail.com.